Commodore 64: Text modes

 The C64 has a resolution of 320×200 pixels, consisting of a 40×25 grid of 8×8 character blocks.
-It has 255 predefined character blocks, known as PETSCII.
+It has 256 predefined character blocks, known as PETSCII.
 The character set can be copied into RAM and modified by a programmer.

 There are three color modes: high resolution, with two colors available per character block (one foreground and one background), multicolor (four colors per character block – three foreground and one background), and extended color (each individual character on the text screen may have one of four different background colors; the trade-off is that the character set is limited to the first 64 characters in the character set).
-In multicolor mode, attributes are shared between pixel pairs so the effective visible resolution is 160×200 pixels; only 16 KB of memory is available for the VIC-II video processor.
+In multicolor mode, attributes are shared between pixel pairs so the effective visible resolution is 160×200 pixels; only 16 KiB of memory is available for the VIC-II video processor.

 Since the C64 has a bitmapped screen, it is possible (but slow) to draw each pixel individually.
 Most programmers used techniques developed for earlier, non-bitmapped systems like the Commodore PET and TRS-80.
 A programmer redraws the character set, and the video processor fills the screen block by block from the top left corner to the bottom right corner.
 Two types of animation are used: character block animation and hardware sprites.